daleghent/phd2-wiki/BuildingPHD2OnOSX64.md

 Instructions for building a 64-bit version of PHD2 that will run on macOS 14.0 Sonoma or newer

-#### Install MacPorts
+#### Install Homebrew

-The build will be using a few tools from [HomeBrew](https://brew.sh/).
+The build will be using a few tools and libraries from [HomeBrew](https://brew.sh/).
 Macports should work just as well it you prefer that.

 #### Install CMake